sethbergman/simplecart/README.md

 There is also an executable [script that you run](https://github.com/reactioncommerce/reaction/blob/development/bin/install).
 Additional installation options are in the [developer documentation](https://github.com/reactioncommerce/reaction-core/blob/development/docs/installation.md).

-_Note: for windows installation you also need:_
+_Note: for Windows installation you also need:_
 - OpenSSL
 - Visual Studio 2008 redistributables
 - Git + mysgit